juliohsu/kaggle-competitions/README.md

 <br>
 1 - House Price Prediction: LinearRegression model from sklearn used in this competition.<br>
 2 - Titanic Survival Prediction: LinearRegression model from sklearn used in this competition.<br>
-3 - Stickers Sale Prediction: LGBM, XGBOOST, CATBOOST model from lightgbm used in this competition.<br>
+3 - Stickers Sale Prediction: by selecting the best model with their respective MAPE loss, where we got models like LGBM, XGBOOST, CATBOOST from gradient boost and others that is used in this competition.<br>